-The fourth largest source of council emissions were from employee commuting (Scope 3, Category 7), 4.9% of the total footprint.
-To reduce these emissions council could encourage employees to consider the emissions from their commuting method by encouraging (possibly incentivising) low emissions commuting such as carpooling.
+The fourth largest source of council emissions were from employee commuting (Scope 3, Category 7), 8.7% of the total footprint.
+To reduce these emissions council could encourage employees to consider the emissions from their commuting method by encouraging (possibly incentivising) low emissions commuting such as carpooling and add public transport options.
 Council should continue to offer work-from-home flexibility to employees, and to support staff to hold virtual meetings where appropriate.
 EECA has modelled the impact of working from home.
+Additionally, data for working from home should be gathered for future inventories.